 The good news is that Relationship OCD is just one form of obsessive-compulsive disorder, which is highly treatable with exposure and response prevention (ERP) therapy.
 Conducted by a licensed OCD therapist, ERP is the most reliable way to significantly decrease the amount of distress caused by OCD.
 Trying to fight our thoughts directly is a losing battle, so ERP works by helping people resist their compulsions (like taking relationship tests online).
 This, in turn, gradually teaches us that we can tolerate intrusive thoughts about our relationship—we don't need to do anything about them after all.

-Although this might sound simple, it involves careful planning and constant adjustment.
-That means ERP is most effective when practiced with a therapist who has received specialized training.
-An OCD-trained therapist knows what to anticipate when you describe your thoughts and behaviors, and how to build your personalized treatment program.
+Although this might sound simple, it involves careful planning and constant adjustment to overcome ROCD.
+That means ERP is most effective when practiced with a therapist who has received specialized training in treating ROCD symptoms.
+An OCD-trained therapist knows what to anticipate when you describe your thoughts and behaviors, and how to build your ROCD personalized treatment program.
 Their expertise is in teaching you how to manage your OCD and make positive changes in all areas of your life—not just your relationship.